jayzhu02/csci_6221/README.md

 # csci_6221
 This is the repository of CSCI 6221 Advanced Software Paradigms of GWU.

-Our group member is Jie Zhu, Jingzhou Shen and shudong Lai.
+Our group members are Jie Zhu, Jingzhou Shen and shudong Lai.